Seyyed Abolhasan Navvab: Scientific-cultural activities

 Participating in international conferences and present papers in countries He has traveled to.

 Assistant Professor, Grade 7, University of Religions and Beliefs – Teaching in Tehran Universities – Approximation between religions and teaching at the undergraduate, graduate, and doctoral levels in the fields of philosophy, Quranic sciences, principles of jurisprudence, Arabic literature, and sects.

 Teaching higher levels in the seminaries of Qom and Tehran, as well as philosophy and men for 10 years.

 Presenting articles on the Ahl al-Bayt (AS) and the political issues in political newspapers in widely circulated newspapers and numerous interviews with the press and radio and television, especially international networks.

 Compilation of a treatise on the history and beliefs of the Alawites.

 Writing a book in Arabic about human purity.

 Participating in many debates on doctrinal issues in different countries of the world.

 Teaching in Islamic student associations inside and outside the country before and after the revolution.

 Approved the candidacy of the Assembly of Leadership Experts from Tehran province in 2006.

 Foreign trips

-Hojjat-ul-Islam and Muslims Navvab has traveled to many countries around the world in the years after the revolution on propaganda, cultural and special cultural and relief missions, the result of which is a baggage of experience and a complete and efficient understanding of the contemporary world and politics.
+Hojjat-ul-Islam and Muslims Navvab has traveled to many countries around the world in the years after the revolution on propaganda, cultural, and relief missions.